 Helsinki is part of a Smart Region with an initiative focused on functionality for the area’s inhabitants.
 Earlier this year, Helsinki became one of the first cities in the world to launch autonomous public transportation with a fleet of robot buses.
 Over 2,000 passengers participated in the three-month trial which was determined to be overwhelmingly positive.
 Adopting the use of autonomous, electric vehicles for public transport will help the city meet its goal to be carbon neutral by 2035.

 The Amsterdam Smart City (ASC) project is already making progress on its initiatives.
 The city partnered with local businesses and corporations to test sustainable solutions on Utrechtsestraat, which is a major shopping street in the city center.
-The ‘Climate Street’ initiatives included installing energy-efficient lighting, reducing waste and building recyclable tram stops, which reduced overall energy use on Utrechtsestraat by 10%.
+The ‘Climate Street’ initiatives included installing energy-efficient lighting, reducing waste, and building recyclable tram stops, which reduced overall energy use on Utrechtsestraat by 10%.

 The Hague, Netherlands

 Since The Hague continues to attract visitors to its numerous tourist destinations, the city’s municipality office was keen to explore improved lighting options for the area.
-They wanted to go beyond simply using aesthetically pleasing streetlights so they chose dynamic lighting that could be controlled remotely in real time to conserve energy usage.
+They wanted to go beyond simply using aesthetically pleasing streetlights so they chose dynamic lighting that could be controlled remotely in real-time to conserve energy usage.

 The solution was provided by DE NEED, a leading provider of classic streetlights, in partnership with intelligent lighting company Tvilight.
-They installed lighting that complements the look and feel of the area and utilizes cutting-edge smart city data management and technology.
-Integrated motion sensors power the lamps and adjust their brightness automatically based on real-time human presence that is detected by integrated motion sensors.
+They installed lighting that complements the look and feels of the area and utilizes cutting-edge smart city data management and technology.
+Integrated motion sensors power the lamps and adjust their brightness automatically based on a real-time human presence that is detected by integrated motion sensors.
 The entire lighting system is monitored by the municipality using a platform called CityManager.